 In 2021, the top 10 IT Service Management software vendors accounted for nearly 83.3% of the global IT Service Management applications market which grew 21.9% to approach nearly $7.7 billion in license, maintenance and subscription revenues.

-Last year ServiceNow led the pack with a 39% market share and $753 million in IT Service Management product revenues, riding on a 26.7% jump in license, maintenance and subscription revenues.
-In 2016, Atlassian was No. 2, followed by Ivanti, IBM and CA Technologies in that order.
-In 2015, the top five were ServiceNow, Atlassian, IBM, CA Technologies and BMC Software.
+Last year ServiceNow led the pack with a 40.1% market share riding on a 23.6% jump in ITSM license, maintenance and subscription revenues.
+Atlassian was #2, followed by GoTo, BMC Software, and Ivanti.

-Through our forecast period, the IT Service Management applications market is expected to reach $2.3 billion by 2021, compared with $1.9 billion in 2016 at a compound annual growth rate of 3.4%.
+Through our forecast period, the ITSM applications market size is expected to reach $9 billion by 2026, compared with $7.7 billion in 2021 at a compound annual growth rate of 3.2%.

 ITSM applications are being used to make a growing number of employee self-service functions possible through enterprise service management for asset, incident and project management.
 ITSM applications are considered a derivative market with revenue contribution to functional areas such as Project and Portfolio Management and Enterprise Resource Planning.

 Here are the rankings of the top 10 IT Service Management software vendors in 2021 and their market shares.

 |Rank||Vendor||2020 IT Service Management Apps Revenues, $M||2021 IT Service Management Apps Revenues, $M||YoY Growth||2021 IT Service Management Market Share, %||Recent Developments|